Sushegaad/AI-Prompt-Security-Guard-Chrome-Extension/docs/VPAT.md

 Based on VPAT Version 2.5 (Revised Section 508 edition).

 This is a self-assessment prepared by the product author, intended to accompany the extension when it is offered to a federal agency.
-It reflects the source code as of version 1.0.0 (July 2026 build), including the newer surfaces audited in the addendum to `ACCESSIBILITY-AUDIT.md` (per-category mute controls, the custom-domain permission flow with inline status messages, and the muted-warnings/unmute section).
+It reflects the source code as of version 1.0.0 (July 2026 build), including the newer surfaces audited in the addendum to `ACCESSIBILITY-AUDIT.md` (per-category mute controls, the custom-domain permission flow with inline status messages, the muted-warnings/unmute section, and the Shield Mode secure composer).
 The remediation described in `ACCESSIBILITY-AUDIT.md` (findings F1 through F6) has been implemented and is covered by automated tests, and this report reflects that remediated build.
 It has not yet been validated by an independent third party; an independent evaluation can be arranged on request.

 ---